Online Class and CoCurricular Recording FAQ

 |I am prompted to dowload software when I try to access online videos.
 Why?

-1] These downloads allow you to access the files via your browser.
+1] These downloads are browser add-ins (sometimes referred to as Plug-Ins) required to allow you to access the files.

-2] They are from lawmedia and are virus-free.
+2] They are from the lawmedia server and are virus-free.

 I need to miss class.
 How do I know whether or not my professor automatically records classes or requires permission?

 1] You may find out each professors' preference by emailing email@example.com